esteinig/sccion/README.md

 ### Limitations
 ---

+Most importantly, `SCCion` expects input that is definitely *S. aureus* or at least a Staphylococcal species (but then SCC*mec* typing and other genotypes might be off).
+This is also true for the real-time nanopore typing component, which will break and do all sorts of funky things if input is from species other than *S. aureus*.
+One can use a prefiltering step on the reads to make sure this is the case as outlined over at the repository for `Sketchy`.

-`SCCion` uses a simple `MinHash` matching with `MASH` against the small database of whole SCC*mec* cassette types collected by the authors of SCC*mec*Finder.
+`SCCion` also uses a simple `MinHash` matching with `MASH` against the small database of whole SCC*mec* cassette types collected by the authors of SCC*mec*Finder.
 It does not have the rigorous error checking as the original implementation and for detailed typing SCC*mec*Finder should be preferred.
-When estimating genotypes for resistance `SCCion` draws on the standard acquired resistance gene database from `ResFinder` and then tries to strengthen its argument for a resistance phenotype by checking the assembly for genes and mutations used in the `MykrobePredictor` panel.
-This has the advantage of relying on Zam and his labs excellent work of checking a panel of 12 antibiotics against lab-grown resistance phenotypes.
-For these antibiotics the capital letters in the resistance acronym in the standard output of `SCCion`. a Since the mutation search employed by `SCCion` is prone to assembly error, results from the read typing with the actual `MykrobePredictor` should be preferred over assembly based rapid checks.
+Furthermore, when estimating genotypes for resistance `SCCion` draws on the standard acquired resistance gene database from `ResFinder` and then tries to strengthen its argument for a resistance phenotype by checking the assembly for genes and mutations used in the `MykrobePredictor` panel.
+This has the advantage of relying on Zam's group for checking the predicted panel of 12 antibiotics against thousands of lab-grown resistance phenotypes.
+If detected, these antibiotics are highlighted with capital letters in the resistance acronym in the standard output of `SCCion`.
+A weak phenotype indication (assembly genotype only, not confirmed with Mykrobe panel) is acronymed with small letters.
+Since the mutation search employed by `SCCion` is prone to assembly error, results from the read typing with the actual `MykrobePredictor` should be preferred over assembly based rapid checks.

 ### Docs
 ---